bclevine/DECaLS_catalog_downloader/README.md

 ```

 ## Troubleshooting/Known Issues
+Check to confirm that your download folder exists.
+Remember to add a forward slash before the folder name (e.g. `'/download_folder'`).

 Some systems may encounter an SSL verification error when trying to download catalogs.
 You can recognize this issue if you see something like `[SSL: CERTIFICATE_VERIFY_FAILED]` when running in verbose mode.
 One potential workaround is to add the following code after the `#MULTITHREADING` block in `download_catalogs.py` (line ~17).
 Thanks to Ruoyang (Murphy) Tu for finding this solution:
 ​
 ```